istio/istio.io/content/en/news/releases/1.14.x/announcing-1.14/_index.md

 ## Telemetry improvements

-The [Telemetry API](/docs/tasks/observability/telemetry/) has undergone a number of improvements, including support for OpenTelemetry access logging, filtering based on WorkloadMode, and more.
+The [Telemetry API](/docs/tasks/observability/telemetry/) has undergone a number of improvements, including support for OpenTelemetry access logging, filtering based on `WorkloadMode`, and more.

 ## Upgrading to 1.14